 In the third act, we finally see where this drama has been tending.

 Now Moses' own brother and sister, Aaron and Miriam, start disparaging him.
 The cause of their complaint (the "Ethiopian woman" he had taken as wife) is not clear and there are many interpretations.
-The point, though, is that for Moses, this is the "Et tu Brute?" moment.
+The point, though, is that for Moses, this is the "Et tu, Brute?" moment.
 He has been betrayed, or at least slandered, by those closest to him.
 Yet Moses is unaffected.
-It is here that the Torah makes its great statement: "Now the man Moses was very humble, more so than any other man on the face of the earth" (Num.
-12: 3).
+It is here that the Torah makes its great statement:

+"Now the man Moses was very humble, more so than any other man on Earth."
+(Num.
+12:3)

 This is a novum in history.
 The idea that a leader's highest virtue is humility must have seemed absurd, almost self-contradictory, in the ancient world.
-Leaders were proud, magnificent, distinguished by their dress, appearance and regal manner.
+Leaders were proud, magnificent, distinguished by their dress, appearance, and regal manner.
 They built temples in their own honour.
 They had triumphant inscriptions engraved for posterity.
 Their role was not to serve but to be served.
 Everyone else was expected to be humble, not they.
 Humility and majesty could not coexist.

 In Judaism, this entire configuration was overturned.
-Leaders were to serve, not to be served.
-Moses' highest accolade was to be called eved Hashem, God's servant.
-Only one other "In Judaism, person, Joshua, his successor, earns this title in Tanakh.
-The architectural symbolism leaders were of the two great empires of the ancient world, the Mesopotamian ziggurat (the "tower to serve, not to of Babel") and the pyramids of Egypt, visually represented a hierarchical society, broad at the base, narrow at the top.
+Leaders were there to serve, not to be served.
+Moses' highest accolade was to be called Eved Hashem, God's servant.
+Only one other person, Joshua, his successor, earns this title in Tanach.
+The architectural symbolism of the two great empires of the ancient world, the Mesopotamian ziggurat (the "tower of Babel") and the pyramids of Egypt, visually represented a hierarchical society, broad at the base, narrow at the top.
 The Jewish symbol, the menorah, was the opposite, broad at the top, narrow at the base, as if to say that in Judaism the leader serves the people, not vice versa.
-Moses' first response to God's call at the burning bush was one of humility: "Who am I to lead?"
+Moses' first response to God's call at the Burning Bush was one of humility: "Who am I, to bring the Israelites out of Egypt?"
 (Ex.
-3: 11).
+3:11).
 It was precisely this humility that qualified him to lead.

-In Behaalotecha we track the psychological process by which Moses acquires a yet deeper level of humility.
+Moses acquires a yet deeper level of humility.
 Under the stress of Israel's continued recalcitrance, Moses turns inward.
-Listen again to what he says: "Why have you brought all this trouble to your servant? ...
-Did I conceive all these people?
-Did I give them birth? ...
-Where can I get meat for all these people? ...
-I cannot carry all these people by myself; the burden is too heavy for me."
+Listen again to what he says: "Why have I found so little favour in Your sight...?
+Where am I to get meat to give all these people? ...
+I cannot bear all these people alone; the burden is too heavy for me."
 The key words here are "I," "me" and "myself."
 Moses has lapsed into the first person singular.
-He sees the Israelites' behaviour as a be served."

-challenge to himself, not God.
+He sees the Israelites' behaviour as a challenge to himself, not God.
 God has to remind him, "Is the Lord's arm too short"?
 It isn't about Moses, it is about what and whom Moses represents.